gabber235/TypeWriter/documentation/docs/installation-guide.md

 # Installation Guide

 :::danger
-Typewrite only works on **Paper** Spigot servers.
+Typewriter only works on **Paper** Spigot servers.
 It will not work on Spigot or Bukkit servers.
 :::

 :::caution